Automate Social Media Posting and Scheduling With Claude Code (and Any AI Agent)

 "List my connected social accounts"

-Claude will run client.connect.integrations.list() under the hood and show you each account with its id, platform, and display name.
-Those IDs are what the publish endpoint needs.
+Claude calls the list_integrations tool and shows each account with its id, platform, and display name.
+Those IDs are what the publish tool needs.

 Step 3: Post by talking